mmm-usc/mmmlab_website/README.md

 2. To edit a post, look for the file under "content" and its corresponding files or folders.
 Start editing!
 Remember to always pull first before editing, and commit and push after editing.

-3. To preview your post, select "Serve Site" under "Addins".
-You can see a mobile version of it in "Viewer" (usually on the bottom-left of your Rstudio).
-Technically a webpage will pop up on your browser where you can nevigate our website (but sometimes it does not automatically show; try a few more times to trigger it if you want to).
+3. Every time after you save your file (e.g., using Ctrl + S), a mobile version of your post will be automatically updated under "Viewer" (usually on the bottom-left of your Rstudio).
+To preview the desktop version of your post, select "Serve Site" under "Addins".
+Our website will pop up on your browser where you can navigate (sometimes it does not automatically work; try a few more times to trigger it if you want to).

 3. You are now good to go!